The Director of Undergraduate Studies Role

 - chairing or convening a curriculum committee and/or an honors committee (see the CCC's guidelines for honors and capstones);

-- representing the concentration(s) at various events hosted by the Dean of the College office;
+- representing the concentration(s) at various events hosted by the College;

 - serving as a liaison to the Departmental Undergraduate Group (DUG); overseeing Concentration Declaration Day.

-The Dean of the College office maintains regular contact with DUSes and other concentration advisors through a number of means, including:
+The College maintains regular contact with DUSes and other concentration advisors through a number of means, including:

 - Orientation for new concentration advisors and department managers on Friday, August 27 (via zoom)

 - College Curriculum Council Reports on Best Practices for Honors and Best Practices for Capstones in the Concentration